When an employee is promoted to his or her first management role, it is likely that this will be the first time he or she manages a department budget.

 Don’t Overdo It

 While managing the budget is an important role for a manager, never lose sight of the most important assets: your people!
-Make sure you are spending at least five times the amount of time developing your team that you are crunching numbers.
+Make sure you are spending at least five times the amount of time developing your team than crunching numbers.